 ABSTRACT

 Accurate identification of tumor-derived somatic variants in circulating cell-free DNA (cfDNA) requires understanding the various biologic compartments contributing to the cfDNA pool in the bloodstream.
 We sought to define the technical feasibility of a high-intensity sequencing assay of cfDNA and matched white-blood cell (WBC) DNA covering a large genomic region (508 genes, 2Mb, >60,000x raw-depth) in a prospective study of 124 metastatic cancer patients, with contemporaneous matched metastatic tumor tissue biopsies, and 47 non-cancer controls.
 The assay displayed a high sensitivity and specificity, allowing for de novo detection of tumor-derived mutations and inference of tumor mutational burden, microsatellite instability, mutational signatures and potential sources of somatic mutations identified in cfDNA.
-The vast majority of cfDNA mutations (81.6% in controls and 53.2% in cancer patients) had features consistent with clonal hematopoiesis (CH).
+The vast majority of cfDNA mutations (81.6% in controls and 53.2% in cancer patients) had features consistent with clonal hematopoiesis (CH), emphasizing the importance of matched WBC-cfDNA sequencing.
 This cfDNA sequencing approach robustly detected somatic mutations in plasma and revealed that CH constitutes a pervasive biological phenomenon.

 INTRODUCTION